Localization and the link Floer homology of doubly-periodic knots: Proofs of Murasugi's and Edmonds' conditions

 \begin{remark}

-The reader may wonder at the asymmetry in the construction that causes the $A_1$ gradings $\frac{1}{2}$ and $\frac{1}{2}$ to correspond, but not the gradings $-\frac{1}{2}$ and $-\frac{1}{2}$.
-This is the result of the convention that the two summands of the vector space $V_1$ have $A_1$ gradings $0$ and $-1$.

-This serves to illustrate the important role of the vector space $V_1$ in the existence of the spectral sequence; the breadth of the $A_1$ grading in $\widehat{\mathit{HFL}}(S^3, \widetilde{L})$ is one less than twice the breadth of the $A_1$ grading in $\widehat{\mathit{HFL}}(S^3, L)$, a trouble which is corrected for by increasing the breadth upstairs by $2n_1 - 1$ and the breadth downstairs by $n_1 -1$.
+This alternate proof illustrates the important role of the vector space $V_1$ in the existence of the spectral sequence; the breadth of the $A_1$ grading in $\widehat{\mathit{HFL}}(S^3, \widetilde{L})$ is one less than twice the breadth of the $A_1$ grading in $\widehat{\mathit{HFL}}(S^3, L)$, a trouble which is corrected for by increasing the breadth upstairs by $2n_1 - 1$ and the breadth downstairs by $n_1 -1$.
 While one might hope to produce a spectral sequence in which $n_1 =1$, it seems impossible to produce a link Floer homology spectral sequence for doubly periodic knots which does not involve at least one copy of $V_1$ on the $E^1$ page.

 \end{remark}